updated November 2025

 The other values within the SOA record parentheses are instructions to secondary name servers (more on that below).
 They should query our primary name server after the refresh time to check if the serial has changed.
 If they fail to get a response that should wait the retry time before tryinng again.
 If they fail to get a reply after expire time, they should cease to offer resolution to any queries.
 A failure to answer a query, if the requested record is not held for instance, should be cached for the Negative Cache TTL time.
 The comments behind the ; semi-colon are for readability and are not required for the correct formatting of the zone file.

-In addition to creating the name server (NS) record, we're creating a mail exchanger (MX) record, ipv4 or A records and ipv6 or
+In addition to the name server (NS) record, we're creating ipv4 or A records and ipv6 or AAAA records and a mail exchanger (MX) record,

 email spammers and phishers who may forge email from addresses using our domain.
 In this case we are indicating that